Darenn/Auto-portrait/README.md

 # Auto-portrait
-Auto portrait for the graph course.
+Auto portrait for the graph course and unity course of course :D.